sourcefuse/terraform-aws-arc-eks/docs/module-usage-guide/README.md

 ---

 #### 1. **EKS with Managed Node Groups**

+For EKS Cluster with node-group creation, see the [examples/node-group](https://github.com/sourcefuse/terraform-aws-arc-eks/tree/main/examples/node-group) folder.

 Use `node_group_config` to provision one or more managed node groups with specific instance types, scaling configuration, and networking.